 Students will be required to keep a personal journal throughout the whole course, in order to promote self- awareness and reflection.
 This will be submitted at the end of each year, but will not be assessed.

 This course requires students to undertake a substantial amount of self-study.
 They will be provided with a reading list and will be expected to undertake 2-3 hours reading per week in preparation for each module.

-This course will be held on Saturdays, beginning in September 2016.
+This course will be held on Saturdays, beginning in October 2017.
 Each day will run from 10am-5pm, with an hour’s lunch break from 1-2pm.
-Course dates for 2016 - 2018 are as follows:
+Course dates for 2017 - 2019 have yet to be confirmed.

 Students are required to be in weekly counselling themselves throughout the course and must have commenced this within one month of starting the course.
 The counsellor must be accredited, ideally trained at the Bowlby Centre, and with a substantial training in attachment theory.

 The BACP Ethical Framework for Good Practice in Counselling and Psychotherapy is observed throughout the course and students are expected to join the BACP as student members by the beginning of the second module.